Zenoix/IBM-DS-Capstone-Project/README.md

 The dataset I downloaded comes from here: https://www1.nyc.gov/assets/planning/download/zip/data-maps/open-data/nyc_pluto_18v1.zip.
 This comes in a zip file which will need to be extracted first before the data can be used.
 The original dataset for housing can be accessed from https://data.cityofnewyork.us/City-Government/Primary-Land-Use-Tax-Lot-Output-PLUTO-/xuk2-nczf.

+#### Data on borough boundaries in New York

+This contained geographical data about the boundaries of the boroughs in New York in a geojson format.
+This was use in the question 2 notebook to help with the analysis of the geographical effects on the number of complaints made.
+This data can be accessed from https://data.cityofnewyork.us/City-Government/Borough-Boundaries/tqmj-j8zm.
+The data does not need to be downloaded as the code in the notebook already downloads it automatically when run.